draios/onprem-install-docs/4.0.0/migration.md

         deploy.go:1580] mysql latest migrations finished correctly

-6. Ensure that MySQL databases are migrated to PostgreSQL by the mysql-to-postgresql-migration job:
+6. Ensure that the MySQL databases are migrated to PostgreSQL by the `mysql-to-postgresql-migration` job:

         deploy.go:1623] removing mysql to postgres migration job deploy.go:1626] running mysql to postgres migration job